zcash/mpc/README.md

 #### finalmpc2-*.iso

-These are reproducibly generated Live CD images used during the ceremony, using a modified Alpine Linux distribution.
+These are reproducibly generated Live CD images used during the ceremony, using a modified [Alpine Linux](https://www.alpinelinux.org/) distribution.

+The minimal operating system is patched with [grsecurity](https://grsecurity.net/), an extensive security enhancement to the Linux kernel.
+The compute nodes have a restrictive RBAC (role-based access control) policy which is intended to allow *only* the execution of code and granting of permissions that are necessary for its function.
+The ISOs are built inside [Docker](https://www.docker.com/) containers.

 ### Code and verification

 The code used for the ceremony was tagged at `finalmpc2`.
+It's mostly written in [Rust](https://www.rust-lang.org/).

 #### ISOs